-Support the applicant’s proposed vacancy rate and the income targeting of the project; and
+Support the applicant’s proposed vacancy rate and the income targeting of the project;

 Provide a summary of the project’s positive and negative attributes and impact on existing projects already in DHCD’s portfolio and projects in DHCD’s current processing pipeline.
-To ensure that the Market Study addresses all the relevant properties, the market analyst must use the Multifamily Mapper on the DHCD website to generate a proximity report identifying properties within up to five (5) miles of the project site.
+To ensure that the Market Study addresses all the relevant properties, the market analyst must use the Multifamily Mapper on the DHCD website to generate a proximity report identifying properties within up to five (5) miles of the project site; and

+For projects providing a community service facility (as defined in Section 4.6.4), determine that the services provided would be appropriate and helpful to individuals in the area of the project whose income is sixty (60) percent or less of area median income.

 Capture Rate